Welcome to today's edition of the Rush 24-7 podcast.

 Folks, we do not have any money.

-And it's if this budget is enacted, we aren't going to have any money for the rest of my lifetime and many of your lifetimes.
+And if this budget is enacted, we aren't going to have any money for the rest of my lifetime and many of your lifetimes.

-We're not gonna have any.
+We're not going to have any.

-It's all gonna be debt, deficit.
+It's all going to be debt, deficit.

 And get this from Fortune magazine.

-Don't look now, but even as the bank bailout is winding down, another huge bailout is starting this time for Social Security.
+Don't look now, but even as the bank bailout is winding down, another huge bailout is starting, this time for Social Security.

 Instead of helping to finance the rest of the government, as it's done for decades, Social Security needs help from the Treasury to keep benefit checks from bouncing.